Boundary of consolidation in the fiscal year ended March 31, 2025

 ・Small sales offices and service offices are not included in the boundary of the above environmental data aggregation.

-Since individual figures have been rounded off, they may not add up to the total amounts.
+Since individual figures have been rounded off, they may not add up exactly to the total amounts.

 Society